 Shannon has successfully defended employers against claims brought in federal and state courts and agencies involving discrimination, harassment, retaliation, wrongful termination, wage and hour laws, and the FMLA and other state leave laws.
 She also has experience litigating and advising companies on noncompetition, nonsolicitation, and nondisclosure agreements.

 In addition to resolving disputes through litigation, arbitration, and mediation, Shannon partners with executives, Human Resources professionals, and in house counsel to provide practical compliance assistance to effectively address employment law challenges and the organization’s unique business needs and goals.
-She regularly advises companies on all phases of the employment relationship including strategies for hiring and background checks, compensation practices, performance management and discipline, leaves of absence and reasonable accommodation requests, workplace investigations, and employee terminations.
+She advises companies on all phases of the employment relationship including strategies for hiring and background checks, compensation practices, performance management and discipline, leaves of absence and reasonable accommodation requests, workplace investigations, and employee terminations.

-Shannon regularly negotiates and drafts employment agreements (including executive employment, restrictive covenant, and severance agreements), leveraging her litigation experience to identify and resolve issues before they become potentially costly disputes.
+Shannon negotiates and drafts employment agreements (including executive employment, restrictive covenant, and severance agreements), leveraging her litigation experience to identify and resolve issues before they become potentially costly disputes.
 She regularly represents and defends employers in audits and investigations by federal and state agencies.
 Shannon also has substantial experience drafting multistate employee handbooks.

 A graduate of the MCAD Certified Train-the-Trainer Program for Preventing Harassment and Discrimination in the Workplace, Shannon offers training for executives, managers, and employees on workplace issues such as discrimination and harassment prevention, litigation avoidance, and FMLA and state leave law compliance.